Best wineries for families in the Great Southern region of WA

 Harewood Estate, Denmark

-Our personal favourite on this trip for its huge selection of award winning wines, and their generosity in providing us a carton of ‘expired’ tasting bottles!
+Our personal favourite on this trip for its huge selection of award-winning wines, and their generosity in providing us with a carton of ‘expired’ tasting bottles!
 We only had Baby J with us on this occasion but they assured us they can put on ‘water tastings’ for their junior audience to keep them involved or they are happy for children to explore the vineyards.